 Can I receive Federal Pell funds for an unlimited number of semesters?

 No, the Title IV Consolidation Appropriation Act of 2012 limits Federal Pell Grant payments to six (6) years of full time enrollment.
 Students who exceed this time frame can no longer receive a Federal Pell Grant, but can still apply for Federal Direct Loans, Work-Study, or other state grants.
 More information is provided on the Federal Pell Grant Lifetime Eligibility Used Fact Sheet.

 Where will your Federal Pell Grant be posted?

 Federal Pell Grant recipients can view their award in ACES under the Award Summary.
 For more information on how to navigate to your Award Summary go to Checking Your Aces & download the Where's My Award tutorial.

 How will your total Federal Pell Grant for the year be issued?

 The total award in your ACES Award Summary will be divided and issued between the Fall and Spring semesters.

-Example: A student with a 0 (zero) EFC who is awarded the $5, 550 maximum amount of Federal Pell Grant can receive a maximum of $2,775 for both the Fall and Spring semesters.
+Example: A student with a 0 (zero) EFC who is awarded the $5, 730 maximum amount of Federal Pell Grant can receive a maximum of $2,865 in the Fall and also in the Spring semesters.